-Originally published in 2025; updated for 2026 to reflect the latest shifts in how labs manage software, tools, and integrated procurement.
+Originally published in 2025; updated for 2026 to reflect how labs integrate software, systems, tools, and procurement at scale.

-In 2026, lab management is no longer just about organizing experiments; it’s about managing a complex ecosystem of data, inventory, and spend as labs scale.
+In 2026, choosing the right lab management system and tools is no longer just about organizing experiments: It’s about managing a growing ecosystem of data, inventory, suppliers, and spend as labs scale.
+As lab operations become more complex, disconnected systems create gaps between research workflows and purchasing processes.

-One of the biggest challenges for growing labs is distinguishing between their scientific workflows and their procurement processes.
-To learn how these systems intersect, see our guide on Lab Procurement Platforms vs. Lab Management Software.
+One of the biggest challenges for growing labs is distinguishing between lab workflows and procurement processes.
+For a deeper breakdown of how these systems compare, see our guide to Lab Procurement Platforms vs. Lab Management Software.

-Since 2025, the “fragmentation gap” in lab management has widened as labs manage more suppliers and higher purchasing volumes, increasing pressure for real-time spend visibility.
+Since 2025, the “fragmentation gap” has widened as labs manage more suppliers and higher purchasing volumes.
+This has increased the need for real-time visibility into spend and supply availability.

-A Laboratory Information Management System (LIMS) is the operational backbone of a lab, designed to centralize experiment data, sample tracking, and workflow automation.
+A Laboratory Information Management System (LIMS) is a core component of a modern lab management system.
+It centralizes experiment data, sample tracking, and workflow automation, making it essential for managing scientific operations at scale.

 |